saadzaki7/Competitive-Tetris/README.md

 Unified Modeling Language (UML) Diagram:

-Prior to coding we used this as a guideline to plan out our program.
+Prior to coding we created a UML to serve as a guideline to plan out our program.